joyobida/Git-G/README.md

 # Git-G
 Knowledge is power
-This repository is to store bashscript
+This repository is to store bash shell script.